PeterCamilleri/lexical_analyzer/README.md

 token[0] - the symbol extracted from the rule that generated this token.

-token[1] - the text that generated this token.
+token[1] - the text that generated this token or its value.

 #### Example